alice-and-eve/2023/index.md

 <!-- ![Header Image, Alice and Eve 2022 at TU Delft](assets/header.png) -->

-Welcome to our free one-day workshop for celebrating women studying and working in computing in the Netherlands!
+Welcome to our free one-day workshop for celebrating women studying and working in computing!
 Alice & Eve aims to bring together talents in the field of computing.
 The third edition of this workshop will be hosted on **18 November 2022** by the Delft University of Technology.